blairium/GRCWA-Sidewall-Roughness/README.md

 # GRCWA-Sidewall-Roughness

-Calculates the effect of sidewall roughness on diffraction efficiency for a 2D binary grating unit cell
+Calculates the effect of sidewall roughness on diffraction efficiency for a 2D binary grating unit cell using [GRCWA](https://grcwa.readthedocs.io/en/latest/index.html).

 ** Organisation